Skip to main content

 3. Wilfully disobeying a lawful order, direction, or summons of a Kaharagian tribunal.

-2. Any person who threatens, insults, or obstructs a person exercising judicial or quasi-judicial functions in the Principality, or who otherwise conducts themselves in a manner calculated to undermine the authority or dignity of such proceedings, commits an offence.
+2. Any person who threatens, insults, or obstructs a person exercising judicial or quasi-judicial functions in the State, or who otherwise conducts themselves in a manner calculated to undermine the authority or dignity of such proceedings, commits an offence.

 3. Classification.
 An offence under this Article is a serious offence.

-1. A fine of $5,000 to $50,000.
+1. A fine of $5,000 to $50,000, in accordance with Article 12.

 2. Public censure in accordance with Article 10.